Minimal functions on the random graph: Introduction

 \subsection{The random graph}

-The \emph{random graph} (also called the \emph{Rado graph}) is the countably infinite graph $G=(V;E)$ defined uniquely up to isomorphism by the \emph{extension property}: For all finite disjoint subsets $U,U'$ of the countably infinite vertex set $V$ there exists a vertex $v \in V \setminus (U \cup U')$ such that $v$ is in $G$ adjacent to all vertices in $U$ and to no vertex in $U'$.
-It follows that $G$ is $\omega$-categorical: every countable model of the first-order theory of $G$ is isomorphic to $G$.
-For the many other remarkable properties of the graph $G$ and its automorphism group $\Aut(G)$, and various connections to many branches of mathematics, see e.g.~\cite{RandomCameron,RandomRevisitedCameron}.
+The \emph{random graph} (also called the \emph{Rado graph}) is the countably infinite graph $G=(V;E)$ defined uniquely up to isomorphism by the \emph{extension property}: for all finite disjoint subsets $U,U'$ of the countably infinite vertex set $V$ there exists a vertex $v \in V \setminus (U \cup U')$ such that $v$ is in $G$ adjacent to all vertices in $U$ and to no vertex in $U'$.
+Alternatively, $G$ is the unique countable graph which is \emph{universal} in the sense that it contains all finite graphs as induced subgraphs, and \emph{homogeneous} in the sense that any isomorphism between finite induced subgraphs of $G$ extends to an automorphism of $G$.
+For the many remarkable properties of $G$ and its automorphism group $\Aut(G)$, and various connections to many branches of mathematics, see e.g.~\cite{RandomCameron,RandomRevisitedCameron}.